-- · remove and reassign ineligible receivables and accounts from asset pool one; and - perform certain other administrative functions identified in the asset pool one supplement.
+- remove and reassign ineligible receivables and accounts from asset pool one; and - perform certain other administrative functions identified in the asset pool one supplement.

 The collateral agent is not liable for any errors of judgment as long as the errors are made in good faith and the collateral agent was not negligent.
-In addition, the collateral agent is not liable for any action taken or omitted to be taken by it in good faith in accordance with the direction of the indenture trustee or holders of more than $66\ 2/3\%$ of the outstanding dollar principal amount of the notes relating to the time, method and place of conducting any proceeding for any remedy available to the collateral agent, or exercising any trust or power conferred upon the collateral agent with respect to a series, class or tranche of notes.
+In addition, the collateral agent is not liable for any action taken or omitted to be taken by it in good faith in accordance with the direction of the indenture trustee or holders of more than 66 2/3% of the outstanding dollar principal amount of the notes relating to the time, method and place of conducting any proceeding for any remedy available to the collateral agent, or exercising any trust or power conferred upon the collateral agent with respect to a series, class or tranche of notes.

 The collateral agent may resign at any time by notifying the issuing entity.
 The collateral agent may also be removed at any time upon receipt of notice from a majority of the holders of the outstanding dollar principal amount of the notes delivered to the collateral agent on behalf of the indenture trustee and the issuing entity.
 The issuing entity must also remove the collateral agent if the collateral agent is no longer eligible to act as collateral agent under the asset pool one supplement or if the collateral agent becomes insolvent.
-In all circumstances, the issuing entity must appoint a successor collateral agent will not become effective until the successor collateral agent accepts the appointment.
+In all circumstances, the issuing entity must appoint a successor collateral agent.
+Any resignation or removal of the collateral agent and appointment of a successor collateral agent will not become effective until the successor collateral agent accepts the appointment.
 JPMorgan Chase Bank, on behalf of the issuing entity, will pay out of its own funds, without reimbursement, all expenses incurred by, and fees and disbursements of, the collateral agent.